Schnouki/spop/README.md

   (playlist, track or album only) and start playing

 ---

+- `search query`: perform a search with the given query

+---

 - `play`: start playing from the queue
 - `toggle` or `pause`: toggle pause mode
 - `stop`: stop playback